Martin Boundary and Invariant Fields of Multiplicative SHE: Proof of Theorem

-In Theorem \ref{thm:pullback_harmonic}, we obtained for every $h\in\mathrm{Har}^+_b(M)$ an invariant random field of the PAM dynamic which has mean $h$.
-We will now show this random field is unique for each choice of such $h$. \begin{theorem}[Uniqueness of stationary solutions in the weak-disorder class] Assume $(\beta L_f)^2\Lambda<1$ and let $V^1,V^2$ be two stationary mild solutions of \eqref{eq:SHE} with the same first moment such that Then $V^1\equiv V^2$ almost surely. \end{theorem}
+In Theorem \ref{thm:pullback_harmonic}, we obtained for every $h\in\mathrm{Har}_b(M)$ a stationary solution of \eqref{eq:SHE} with mean $h$.
+The construction procedure also proves the desired convergence result in the statement of Theorem \ref{thm:main} by an appropriate change of variables.
+We will now show this stationary solution is unique for each $h\in \mathrm{Har}_b(M)$, completing the proof of Theorem \ref{thm:main}. \begin{theorem}[Uniqueness of stationary solutions in the weak-disorder class] Assume $(\beta L_f)^2\Lambda<1$ and let $V^1,V^2$ be two stationary solutions of \eqref{eq:SHE} driven by the same noise $W$ such that for all $t\in \RR,x\in M$, we have \(\EE[V^1(t,x)]=\EE[V^2(t,x)]\) and Then $V^1\equiv V^2$ as random fields. \end{theorem}